Saturday, 5 October 2024

 Maybe it is easiest to ask what excites your passion, and what would you be prepared to die for?
 What is the question you would most like answered, and what obstacles prevent you from fully healing the pain of your life?

 It has been suggested that the story of Joseph of Arimethea bringing the cup/s that held the blood and sweat of Jesus is highly unlikely, as body fluids would be considered a health hazard to a Jew of the first century.
 The utensils and crockery used by Jesus and the disciples on that last supper of the Passover in Jerusalem would have been the best they had, but it would have been nothing greater than others were using for that popular festival.
-What is more meaningful is to explore the story of the Last Supper when Jesus and his disciples were gathered to celebrate the Angel of Death passing over the Israelites when they were in captivity, and on an anniversary of this miracle, Jesus was betrayed by a kiss that led to his trials, tortures and death by crucifixion.
-The Grail is just an object, but its story as a vessel that held a liquid that Jesus converted into his blood, is the basis of Christian faith and still has the power to transform lives to this day.
+What is more meaningful is to explore the story of the Last Supper when Jesus and his disciples were gathered to celebrate the Angel of Death passing over the Israelites when they were in Egyptian captivity, and on an anniversary of this miracle, Jesus was betrayed by a kiss that led to his trials, tortures and death by crucifixion.
+The Grail could be just an object, or it could be a story that holds important wisdom for today.
+The Grail is also said to be Jesus Christ and the belief and the faith that still has the power to transform lives to this day.

 Article by Wendy Stokes https://wendystokes.co.uk